smiteshz/IncognitoMessengerRef/checklist.md

         ***    Checklist    ***
-    - Chat messeges should be targetted to the users.
+    - Chat messeges should be targetted to the users. -- almost done
-    - Fix schema for users and messages.
+    - Fix schema for users and messages. -- almost done
-    - Design Front End
+    - Design Front End -- in progress
     - Deploy on AWS
     - SSL Certificate
     - Test